plone/documentation/docs/install/manage-add-ons-packages.md

 # Manage add-ons and packages

-This chapter assumes you have previously {doc}`installed Plone from its packages <install-from-packages>`.
+This chapter assumes you have previously followed {doc}`create-project`.
 In this section, we discuss details of the installation process so that you can customize your Plone installation.
 It also covers routine management tasks that a developer might perform.